 Bringing a new employee on board with your organization can be both exciting and challenging.
 It is critical that you have a plan in place to help facilitate a smooth transition for the new hire by making her feel a part of the team from the first day.
 Failure to welcome a new employee into the fold can be disastrous and could result in a resignation only days, weeks, or months after accepting an offer of employment.
-In this situation, the most obvious question is whether there was anything that either the department managing this employee or the recruiter who placed the candidate could have done differently to prevent the resignation.
+In this situation, the most obvious question is whether there was anything that either the department managing this employee or the recruiter who placed the legal support professional could have done differently to prevent the resignation.

 Generally, the placing recruiter will stay in contact with both the newly placed employee and the employer for several weeks, if not months, after the employee has joined the new organization.
 The recruiter endeavors to ensure a smooth transition for the employee into the firm by communicating any concerns between the parties.
 Additionally, after polling numerous placed candidates, we have developed a series of guidelines for employers to consider in helping to facilitate a seamless transition for new hires joining their organizations.
 The goal is to create an environment in which the new hires are pleased to make your organization their “home” for the foreseeable future.